Shiva-gsk/SSL-admin-task/README.md

 To allow range of IP we can just use subnet mask something like 203.0.113.0/24 which basically allows all IPs in range of 203.0.113.1 - 203.0.113.255. (/24 says that 24 bits are like subnet mask and yhh remaining bits can be anything.)

-But Yhh Public IP changes sometimes, if the router goes down or due to some other issue.
+But Yhh Public IP changes sometimes, if the router goes down or due to DHCP or anyother thing..

-So, just tried it out once and removed the rule, as i might get locked out if something goes off.
+So, just tried it out once and removed the rule, as I might get locked out if something goes off.

 ### Fail2ban